watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![Screenshot of the Edit a Deployment dialog box that displays JSON data.](media/image82.png)

-4. Paste the contents into the text editor of your choice (notepad is shown here, MacOS users can use TextEdit).
+4. Paste the contents into the text editor of your choice (notepad is shown here, macOS users can use TextEdit).

    ![Screenshot of the Edit a Deployment contents pasted into Notepad text editor.](media/image83.png)